matter-labs/zinc/zinc-book/src/10-zargo/00-overview.md

 Builds the project.
 The build consists of:
 - the bytecode file
-- witness input JSON template
+- input JSON template
-- public data JSON template
+- output JSON template

 ### `clean`